StercusMax/tsed/README.md

 stanix project: https://github.com/tayoky/stanix

-Here are some footages of csed usage on stanix:
+Here are some footages of tsed usage on stanix: